marcgreig/Easing-and-Splines-Research/README.md

 Imagine you have an animation you need to move over a surface and in order to make it more realistic you want to add some cubic ease in to its movement.
 To do so you need to pass the function CubicEaseIn() 4 parameters so it would look like:

-CubicEaseIn(currentTime, begining value, distanceToGoal, totalTime);
+CubicEaseIn(currentTime, beginning value, distanceToGoal, totalTime);

 Remember that every easing function returns a value you need to store in a variable.